Luweero–Butalangu Road: Upgrading to bitumen

 In February 2017, BADEA and the government of Uganda signed loan agreements at BADEA's headquarters in Khartoum, for the funding portion of the road upgrade that BADEA has agreed to finance.
-Sidi Ould TAH, Director General of BADEA signed on behalf of BADEA and Matia Kasaija, Minister of Finance, Planning and Economic Development for the Republic of Uganda signed for Uganda.
+Sidi Ould TAH, the Director General of BADEA signed on behalf of BADEA and Matia Kasaija, Minister of Finance, Planning and Economic Development signed for Uganda.

 In UNRA's end-of-year report for 2016/2017, which ended on 30 June 2017, this road is listed among those road projects at the "Feasibility study for road upgrading" stage.

+Developments

+The engineering, procurement and construction (EPC) contract was awarded to Dott Services Limited.
+Construction was launched on 9 June 2023, with commissioning expected after 36 months.
+The contract price is reported as USh93 billion (approx. US$25.2 million).
+As of September 2024, 10 percent of the work had been concluded.